wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 Sensitivity analysis Test 4
 +++++++++++++++++++++++++++++

-The table bellow shows the results of the sensitivity analysis on Test 4 regarding the relative variation in length for different values of peak magnitude (qh), thermal conductivity (ks), spacing (B), ground temperature (Tg), and the number of boreholes.
+The final results present a sensitivity analysis on Test 4, examining the relative variation in borehole length in response to changes in five parameters: peak load magnitude (qh), thermal conductivity (kg), borehole spacing (B), ground temperature (Tg), and the total number of boreholes.

 .. list-table:: Relative variation in length (expressed in %) for sensitivity analysis on Test 4